-(1) Fireside Chats with the Graduate Student Council (GSC), done via Zoom.
-Contact Richard Zhang with the GSC if interested at email@example.com.
+Participate in a Fireside Chat with the Graduate Student Council (GSC), done via Zoom.
+Contact Richard Zhang with the GSC if interested at firstname.lastname@example.org.

 Our MIT colleagues at the PKG Center for Public Service are seeking internship hosts for opportunities around the US with nonprofit organizations, government agencies, and for-profit companies focused on social innovation.
 Internships are paid and costs are shared by MIT and the host agency.
 You can learn more here and contact Julie Uva from the PKG Center at email@example.com with questions or opportunities.

 If you want to lend support for students encountering transition during this time, we frequently refer students to the Alumni Advisors Hub.
 This is a great way to connect with students for informal discussions from a distance to help them with questions about job searches, career preparation, assist them in networking with other professionals and other career navigation topics.

 Over 600 MISTI students have been left without internships.
 International internships that can be done remotely are an excellent opportunity for these students to expand their language and cultural skills while collaborating with top companies around the world.
 Contact the MISTI Program Manager for your region if you can provide a remote international internship for an MIT student.